-The RN to BSN Online Degree Completion Option is designed for the working RN who has earned a two-year associate degree or diploma in nursing and is busy with career and family responsibilities but wants to be prepared to meet the future challenges of health care by completing a Bachelor of Science in Nursing (BSN) degree.
+The RN to BSN Online Degree Completion Option is designed for the working RN who has earned an associate degree or diploma in nursing and is busy with career and family responsibilities but wants to be prepared to meet the future challenges of health care by completing a Bachelor of Science in Nursing (BSN) degree.

 All nine Indiana University School of Nursing campuses across the state of Indiana collaboratively created the RN to BSN Online Degree Completion Option.
-What does that mean for you?
+Following are highlights of the program:

-- Nursing courses are distance accessible, using webbased and video technologies so that you don't have to come to campus. - Earn your BSN where you live, in the midst of a busy schedule. - The program is flexible: once you complete general education coursework, you can complete nursing courses in 12 months of full-time study or 18-24 months of part-time study. - Nursing courses are delivered in condensed, six- or eight-week learning modules. - Tailored clinical experiences where you work.
+- Nursing courses are distance accessible, using webbased and video technologies so that you do not have to come to campus. - Earn your BSN where you live, in the midst of a busy schedule. - The program is flexible: once you complete general education coursework, you can complete nursing courses in 12 months of full-time study or 18-24 months of part-time study. - Nursing courses are delivered in condensed, six- or eight-week learning modules. - Tailored clinical experiences where you work.

-Because this program builds on the courses you have already completed, you'll also receive credit for many of the general education courses completed as part of your ASN or diploma program.
+Because this program builds on the courses you have already completed, you will also receive credit for many of the general education courses completed as part of your ASN or diploma program.